muratk3n/thirdwave/en/README.md

 ---

 Aha..
-USS RR was near Japan, my map's data was a month old.
+USS RR was near Japan, data is a month old.
 So it sailed to SCS

 NYT: "Even as NATO leaders met in Brussels, the American aircraft carrier Ronald Reagan and several other warships moved into the